Bailout plan could soon face House vote

 By John Crawley and Thomas Ferraro

 WASHINGTON (Reuters) – The U.S. House of Representatives could vote as early as Wednesday on a $15 billion plan to bail out and restructure U.S. automakers but the initiative may face Republican roadblocks in the Senate.
-The White House and congressional Democrats sought to quickly finalize an agreement in principle struck Tuesday night on conditions for providing $15 billion in low-interest loans to avert a threatened industry collapse if one or more of “The Big Three” U.S. automakers were to fail.
+According to an article on freshloan.co.uk – the White House and congressional Democrats sought to quickly finalize an agreement in principle struck Tuesday night on conditions for providing $15 billion in low-interest loans to avert a threatened industry collapse if one or more of “The Big Three” U.S. automakers were to fail.
 But some issues remained unresolved, apparently including a Democratic demand that automakers drop lawsuits against states seeking to reduce tailpipe pollution.

 “Still no deal/bill,” a Senate Republican leadership aide wrote in an e-mail to Reuters.

 “Bill mostly written,” e-mailed a Democratic leadership aide.
 “A couple of outstanding issues.
 More to come” later in the day.

 Democratic aides said negotiators, following days of marathon talks, wanted to go over any proposed bill, “line by line,” before announcing any final accord.

 Yet Democratic Sen. Carl Levin of Michigan, whose home state is headquarters to General Motors Corp, Ford Motor Co and Chrysler LLC, declared victory late on Tuesday after word of a breakthrough.

 “I understand an agreement has been reached,” Levin said in a statement.